Introduction to The Big Wave

 These three examples show the parallel structure of the sentences.

-- Paradox: The novel shows examples of paradox such as,
+- Paradox: The novel shows examples of paradox as given below,

 i.
 Someday he will accept their death as part of his life.
 (Chapter-2)